HabibaEid2/computer-vision-project/README.md

 ## Project Idea : Face Detection and Recognition

-**Description:** : A Python-based program that detects human faces and recognizes facial expressions such as happiness, anger, or sadness using computer vision and AI techniques.
+**Description:** : A Python-based program that automatically locate and identify human faces within images or videos.This technology is widely used in cameras, security systems, mobile apps, and AI applications to enable features like autofocus and facial recognition ..

 **Objectives:**
 - Develop a model capable of accurately detecting faces in images and videos.
-- Recognize and classify facial expressions into emotion categories.
+- Ensure fast and reliable real-time detection performance.
 - Build a simple and interactive user interface to display results in real-time.

 **Scope:**
-- In Scope: Face detection, facial expression recognition, simple UI, performance testing.
+- In Scope: Face detection, real-time processing, simple UI, performance testing.
-- Out of Scope: Identifying personal identity (name recognition) or storing user data.
+- Out of Scope: Facial expression recognition or storing user data.

 ## Team Members and Roles

 | Team Member | GitHub Account | Role | Responsibilities |